MIROC-DOC/model_description/md_en/d-summ.md

 ### Pseudo etc. $p$ Surface Diffusion Correction

 The horizontal diffusion is applied on the surface of $\sigma$, but it can cause problems in large slopes, such as transporting water vapor uphill and causing false precipitation at the top of a mountain.
-To mitigate this problem, corrections have been made for $T,q,l$ to make the diffusion closer to that of the $p$ surface, e.g., for TERM00412.
+To mitigate this problem, corrections have been made for $T,q,l$ to make the diffusion closer to that of the $p$ surface, e.g., for $T,q,l$.

 $$
   {\mathcal D}_p (T) = (-1)^{N_D/2} K \nabla^{N_D}_p T